lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 Ci-management
 =============

-upgrade you projects global-jjb if needed add this to your global defaults file (eg: jjb/defaults.yaml)
+Upgrade your projects global-jjb if needed add this to your global defaults file (eg: jjb/defaults.yaml).

 .. code-block:: bash